pmean/build-website/text/99/access.md

 ![](../../../web/images/99/access07.gif)

-As the dialog box above shows, you\'re not quite finished yet.
+As the dialog box above shows, you're not quite finished yet.
 Tell the system a name and description for this format.
-A good name would be
-\"Access files\" and a good description would be \"Microsoft Access 97 files (\*.mdb)\".
+A good name would be "Access files" and a good description would be "Microsoft Access 97 files (*.mdb)".
 If you repeatedly use the same database, you could even have the system select this database automatically (SELECT button).
-It\'s a good idea to set up a general driver first, so add a name and description and then click on the OK button.
+It's a good idea to set up a general driver first, so add a name and description and then click on the OK button.

 ![](../../../web/images/99/access08.gif)